New trail failures result in closure of the GVG north of Fowlerville Road and also between York Landing and Piffard - See Trail Condition Notes below

 The Genesee Valley Greenway State Park Wegmans Passport to Family Wellness Program was launched May 3, 2014 at Brook Road in Chili as part of I Love My Park Day.

 This program encourages families to get outside and be active on the Genesee Valley Greenway (GVG).
 A Passport with 14 GVG hikes from 2 to 7.5 miles long has been designed for this program.
 Participants will use this guide to explore and discover the richness of the GVG, increase their level of fitness, and perhaps earn a prize.
 See details on this program, including where to obtain Passports, here.

-There is now a substantial failure of over 100 feet of the trail about ¼ mile south of Mile 25.
+There is a substantial failure of over 100 feet of the trail about 1⁄4 mile south of Mile 25.
 This new problem, combined with the major washout just south of York Landing (~ mi 24), has resulted in the closure of the Greenway between York Landing and Route 63.
 The detour for this section is to use River Road that is west of the Greenway.
 Please note the signage for this detour.
-Plans for fixing the original culvert washout this summer have been put on hold until details are available concerning the latest trail failure and the repairs needed there.Approximately 2000 feet of the Greenway south of Belfast has been closed due to major erosion along Black Creek.
+Plans for fixing the original culvert washout are going forward and work is to start this fall.
+Repairs for the large trail failure south of the culvert will be extensive and alternate routes are being investigated.Approximately 2000 feet of the Greenway south of Belfast has been closed due to major erosion along Black Creek.
 The closed section is south of Gleason Hill Road between Mile 77 and Mile 78.
 Orange construction fencing and "Barrier Ahead" signs have been placed at both ends of the clos9ed section.
 Two additional areas of erosion are developing just south of Rockville Lake.
 Currently the trail is still open there, but subject to change if the erosion worsens.

 Geocaching on the Greenway